edasmalchi/qiroll-pedal-assist/README.md

 ![pcb](/photos/pcb-v2.jpg?raw=true "pcb")

 #### Progress
-* Digital logic version 2.2 is built and ready to test, a minor improvement over 2.0.
+* Digital logic version 2.5 builds on 2.2 with usability improvements and taillight connector option
 * A simple case for 3d printing
 * Arduino version is tabled for now since I'm having too much fun with the digital logic chips, but it remains an option if you'd like to pick up where I left off with better code and low power consumption optimization.